If your home always seems to be cluttered and messy, then you’ve got a problem — and would likely benefit from some home organization ideas.

 Start by taking a walk around your house.
 What types of items are on your floors and counters, or slung on the backs of chairs and across tables?
 You may have a system of organized chaos going on, but it’s likely that in addition to having unkempt living quarters, you’re also robbing yourself of space that could be used for purposes other than makeshift storage.

 Have you been avoiding hosting that dinner party because your dining room is full of all your belongings that have no other place to go?
 When was the last time that chair acted like a chair rather than a coat rack?

 You want to create storage that you’ll actually use, so make your storage system intentional.
 From unexpected storage in small spaces to smart and innovative ideas, we liked these organization tips for taking advantage of potentially unused or underused storage spaces.

-There are two different ways to look at under stair storage: by using the stairs themselves as functional drawers, or by using the nooks and awkward spaces created by a staircase to customize your own storage.
-The first option can be expensive, but does offer a huge amount of storage potential.
+There are two ways to look at under-stair storage: You can use the stairs themselves as functional drawers, or use the nooks and awkward spaces created by a staircase to customize your storage.
+The first option can be expensive, but it offers a huge amount of storage potential.

 Not every bedroom has a closet.
-And even if it does, it might not be designed in the most effective way.
-If your bedroom floor is covered with piles of laundry then perhaps it’s time to reimagine how to arrange your closet, whether that means adding another bar to hang clothes from or integrating a system of shelves and drawers.
+Even if yours does, it might not be designed in the most effective way.
+If your bedroom floor is covered with piles of laundry, perhaps it’s time to reimagine how to arrange your closet, whether that means adding another bar for hanging clothes or integrating a system of shelves and drawers.

 Be sure to check out our gallery above for many more home organization ideas, tips and examples!